miafranc/rrepps/README.md

 * `--generate` - generates the features for training;
 * `--train` - trains the SVM;
 * `--test` - tests the SVM;
-* `--build_nn` - builds the neural network using the SVM's classifier weights; it is needed for performing the decomposed Grad-CAM, and to perform fine-tuning.
+* `--build_nn` - builds the neural network using the SVM's classifier weights; it is needed for performing the decomposed Grad-CAM, and to perform fine-tuning;
 * `--visualize FILENAME` -- visualizes the 9 most important positive examples (if negative are needed, it has to be changed in the code);
-* `--visualize_gradcam FILENAME` -- visualizes the 9 most important positive training examples showing the Grad-CAM saliency.
+* `--visualize_gradcam FILENAME` -- visualizes the 9 most important positive training examples showing the Grad-CAM saliency;

-Only the above options are reachable through command-line arguments, but everything described in the paper can be performed (e.g. calculating layer divesity) from code.
+* `--diversity LAYER_NAME` -- calculate the diversity score for the given layer (for example `layer4.1.conv1` for ResNet-50); mind the hardcoded CUB-related paths in the methods.

+In order to work, first the features have to be generated, then the SVM has to be trained.
+Then, depending on the task, one can either test the SVM, or build the neural network using the weights of the SVM.
+If the NN is built, simple visualization or visualization using decomposed Grad-CAM can be performed.
+The generated figure is also saved to `out.png`.

 ### Parameters